thomasmunduchira/liftmaster-alexa/README.md

 # myq-alexa
-An Alexa skill to control your garage
+An Alexa skill to control your MyQ-Enabled devices.

+Pull requests welcome!